-Lost in the middle of nowhere, between the arid and dry climate of western Senegal, through a red and dusty clay road, 11km after Bambey, is a village called Ndem.
+Lost in the middle of nowhere, between the arid climate of western Senegal, through a red and dusty clay road, 11km after Bambey, is a village called Ndem.
 The first thing you will notice is a huge baobab tree.
-They told me it is the village gateway, the mystical guard of all places.
+They told me it was the village gateway, the mystical guard of all places.
 It stands tall with its branches like tentacles, a symbol of the distant past and a future that leaves a thousand possibilities.

 This philosophy, perpetrated by his great-grandson, Serigne Babacar, makes Ndem now the Mecca of Bayfall.
 The Bayfall philosophy, inspired by Cheikh Ibrahima Fall, the first disciple of Serigne Touba, and founder of the Mouridisme, is that of a simple and dedicated life at work.
 A work without any interest, if not the welfare of his fellows.